julianna kunstler logo

 note:

-Do not apply pressure on your pencil while drawing the lines.
+Do not apply pressure to your pencil while drawing the lines.

 Pencil's weight alone will produce enough pressure for the line.